 Are South Carolina Foreclosures Judicial or Non-Judicial?

 South Carolina is a judicial foreclosure state.
 A lender must sue a homeowner and prove in court that they have the entitlement to foreclose on a house.
 This involves conducting discovery (obtaining evidence to support arguments), raising defenses (making an argument against foreclosure), and possibly counter-suing the lender.
 During a judicial foreclosure, you will have the opportunity to challenge the lender’s allegations and seek a mortgage modification instead of a foreclosure.
+Call our skilled South Carolina Foreclosure attorney to handle your foreclosure issues.

 How Long Does Foreclosure Take?